pikvm/pikvm/docs/tailscale.md

     ```

 2. Follow the link to authorize this installation.
+    You likely want to [disable key expiry](https://tailscale.com/kb/1028/key-expiry/)!

-3. After success, perform reboot to make sure that everything is working correctly:
+3. After authorization success, reboot to make sure that everything works correctly:

     ```console
     [root@pikvm ~]# reboot
     ```

-4. Now you can try to view the IP address of Tailscale network interface:
+4. Now, you can view the IP address of the Tailscale network interface:

     ```console
     [root@pikvm ~]# ip addr show tailscale0